Doist/python-timezones/README.md

 python-timezones
 ================

-Making Python timezones suck less, especially for the users
+Making Python timezones suck less, especially for the users.

+Visit http://amix.github.com/python-timezones/ for more information.